-The carrying amounts of cash and cash equivalents, trade and other receivables, trade and other payables, short term loan approximate fair value due to the short-term nature of these instruments.
-The fair value of the convertible debenture is calculated by discounting future debt service payments using an estimated market rate of interest.
+The carrying amounts of cash and cash equivalents, trade and other receivables, trade and other payables, short term loans approximate fair value due to the short-term nature of these instruments.

-Any financial assets and financial liabilities measured at fair value (currently there are none) in the consolidated statement of financial position are grouped into three levels of fair value hierarchy.
+Any financial assets and financial liabilities measured at fair value (currently there are none) in the consolidated statements of financial position are grouped into three levels of fair value hierarchy.
 The three levels are defined based on the observability of significant inputs to the measurement, as follows: